Criminal Justice (CJ)

 You may enroll in the Criminal Justice program prior to the beginning of any quarter.

-Complete an application to Green River Community College, complete the COMPASS assessment, and attend a quarterly Criminal Justice/Forensic Technology advising session.
+Complete an application to Green River College, complete the COMPASS assessment, and attend a quarterly Criminal Justice/Forensic Technology advising session.

 Each Criminal Justice class includes a $25.00 fee to help defray costs of equipment and supplies.